lucasbasquerotto/ext-cloud/tasks/node/README.md

     api_token: "<digital_ocean_api_token>"
 ```

-The above example will create the following Digital Ocean Droplets (Hosts):
+The above example will create the following DigitalOcean Droplets (Hosts):

 - 1 host named `app-host`
 - 2 hosts named `app2-host` and `app2-host-2`, and destroy the host `app2-host-3` (if there is one host with this name).
 - 3 hosts named `myapp`, `myapp-2` and `myapp-3`, and destroy the hosts `myapp-4` and `myapp-5` (if there are hosts with these names).

-Each droplet (host) will be created in the Digital Ocean region `ams3`, based on the droplet image `ubuntu-18-04-x64` (Ubuntu 18.04), with size `s-1vcpu-1gb` (1 cpu and memory of 1 GB) and will have the following tags: `auto` and `dmz`.
+Each droplet (host) will be created in the DigitalOcean region `ams3`, based on the droplet image `ubuntu-18-04-x64` (Ubuntu 18.04), with size `s-1vcpu-1gb` (1 cpu and memory of 1 GB) and will have the following tags: `auto` and `dmz`.

 After creating the droplet, the instructions defined at the template [user data file](../../files/user-data/ubuntu-18.04.tpl.sh) (after being filled with the credentials and parameters defined above) will be executed, and if the execution finishes successfully it will print `Setup Finished - Success` in the file `/var/log/setup.log` so that the the host will be considered ready (see the `host_users` parameters defined for the node).